k88hudson/git-flight-rules/README.md

 ### I want to cache a username and password for a repository

 You might have a repository that requires authentication.
-In which case you can cache a username and password so you don't have to enter it on every push / pull.
+In which case you can cache a username and password so you don't have to enter it on every push and pull.
 Credential helper can do this for you.

 ```sh
 $ git config --global credential.helper cache